 Their long-running series’ were appointment viewing which featured film & TV show parodies, music (simply hearing the phrase “C’est la Vie” conjures up an image of the pair dressed as ABBA along with Rowland Rivron & Simon Brint), and a host of one-off and regular characters (such as the formidable country ladies or the creepy old men).

-The pair also appeared together in Comic Strip specials “Five Go Mad…” parodying Enid Blyton books, the anarchic comedy “The Young Ones” about student life (with the theme by Cliff Richard), the Baroque sitcom “Let Them Eat Cake” set in Versailles, and later in “Jam & Jerusalem”.
+The pair also appeared together in Comic Strip specials “Five Go Mad…” parodying Enid Blyton books, the anarchic comedy “The Young Ones” about student life (with the theme by Cliff Richard), the Baroque sitcom “Let Them Eat Cake” set in Versailles, and later in “Jam & Jerusalem” with Joanna Lumley.

 Throughout their careers they have donated their time & talent to Comic Relief to raise millions over decades for good causes, all whilst entertaining – who could forget their version of “Mamma Mia”, with Jennifer Saunders as Meryl Streep in denim dungarees and Dawn as Julie Walters.

 Art & Hue presents Comedy Queens

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.